NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Supervised Machine Learning Regression and Classification/Week One - Supervised Machine Learning Regression and Classification.md

 \end{aligned}
 $$

 The Partial Derivatives help guide the direction of the parameter to change relative to alpha, the learning rate.
-The positive or negative affect of the partial derivative is what nudges the value into a local minimum.
+The positive or negative affect of the partial derivative is what nudges the value into a local minimum.s